Creative Sparks Grants Program Guidelines

 Refer to the SmartyGrants help guide for technical assistance when submitting an application.
 The SmartyGrants support desk is open 9am to 5pm Monday to Friday and can be contacted on 03 9320 6888 or by email.

-A budget is required to support your application.
+A budget table is required to support your application.
+This is a critical aspect of your submission.
 Before you apply, it is highly recommended you review a budget table example to assist you with developing your budget.

 Preparing an application